Tealyx/Motus-Game/README.md

 # Motus Game (NSI)

 This Python project recreates the French word game “Motus”.
-It was created as part of NSI (Numérique et Sciences Informatiques), a French high school course teaching programming and algorithms.

 ## How to play
 Run the script and try to guess the hidden word.
 Feedback will be given after each guess.